Marina Bay Circuit in profile

-Singapore created F1 history when it joined the calendar in 2008 by running a grand prix at night and the lights show no sign of going out on the sport's most spectacular event.
+Singapore created F1 history when it joined the calendar in 2008 by running a grand prix at night and, a decade on, it remains the sport's premier floodlit event

 Once hailed as "the jewel in F1's crown which keeps getting polished" by Bernie Ecclestone, Singapore swiftly established itself as a favourite among the paddock and F1's corporate sponsors.
 Cast against the backdrop of the city's skyscrapers, the sport has arguably never looked better.

 The numbers behind the floodlit race underline just how complex an event it is to put on.